-Smoke from garbage burning reported in Havana: "Respiratory issues are already starting to be visibly felt."
+Smoke reported from garbage dump fire in Havana: “Visible respiratory issues are already starting to be felt.”

-Reports of smoke due to a trash dump fire in HavanaPhoto © Facebook / Laura Martin Neto
+Smoke reported from garbage dump burning in HavanaPhoto © Facebook / Laura Martin Neto

 Related videos:

-The music producer Laura Martín Nieto reported that smoke from a garbage dump fire in areas of the Metropolitan Park of Havana is starting to affect the health of the neighbors.
+The music producer Laura Martín Nieto reported that smoke from garbage burning in areas of the Metropolitan Park of Havana is starting to affect the health of the residents.

 Facebook

-This is the situation that the central area of Puentes Grandes in the Plaza de la Revolución municipality has been facing for several days, after someone had the bright idea of establishing a waste-burning site in the areas of the Metropolitan Park of Havana,” she reported on Facebook this Friday.
+This is the situation that the central area of Puentes Grandes in the Plaza de la Revolución municipality has been facing for several days after someone had the bright idea to set up a waste burning site in the areas of the Metropolitan Park of Havana," reported on Facebook this Friday.

-Martin Nieto explained that the burning takes place “just 50 meters from the Clinical Surgical Hospital at 26, right in the middle of a heavily populated neighborhood of elderly people and children.”
+Martín Nieto explained that the burning occurs “just 50 meters from the Clinical Surgical Hospital at 26, in the midst of a densely populated neighborhood of elderly people and children.”

-"Visible respiratory effects are already starting to be felt.
+"Visible respiratory effects are already beginning to be felt.
 Carbon monoxide KILLS.
 We do not know the health and environmental costs of burning all types of waste.
-I urge you to share this urgent citizen complaint!" he lamented.
+I urge you to share this citizen complaint URGENTLY!" she lamented.

-This complaint joins others that report health impacts due to the burning and accumulation of trash in Havana, in the context of a collapse of public services.
+This complaint joins others that highlight the health impacts caused by the burning and accumulation of garbage in Havana, against a backdrop of public service collapse.

-A few days ago, in Lawton, neighbors also reported about the burning of waste in the middle of a residential area due to the lack of oil to transport it to landfills.
+A few days ago, in Lawton, neighbors also reported about the burning of waste in a residential area due to the lack of oil for transporting it to landfills.

-From Regla, another neighbor described a similar situation: “They were also burning trash at the sandpit.
-The smoke was so thick that you couldn't see the bay or Havana, and the smell was horrible.
-They are slowly killing us.”
+From Regla, another neighbor recounted a similar situation: "They were also burning garbage in the sand pit.
+The smoke was so thick that you could hardly see the bay or Havana, and the smell was horrible.
+They are killing us slowly."

-A resident in Diez de Octubre said that the city is filled with garbage because there is no daily collection.
-"On top of that, Comunales is adding the creation of an infectious hotspot in its facilities with the emission of smoke and toxic gases, worsening the health conditions of the population in general."
+A resident in Diez de Octubre stated that the city is filled with garbage because there is no daily collection.
+Additionally, Comunales has created an infectious hotspot in its facilities, emitting smoke and toxic gases, worsening the overall health of the population.

 Filed under: